itswadesh/litekart-docs-old/adminGuide.md

 A user need <b>not</b> have to navigate to a separate page to login or signup.
 It comes as a popup which is a huge ui improvement.
 This login popup has a advantage of poping out for any route when a guest user tries to access a restricted page Both the login and signup page has the option for connect using facebook, twitter, google as well

-## Checkout

-- The checkout page Displays the Order Amount + ShipCharge
-- This also has an option discount coupons which is appif valid.
-- Here the user can choose the Payment options (Cash On Delivery, Paypal, Instamojo[India] )
-- This page automatically choose the best available ShipOptions based on the total order weight and the shipper availability.
-- While checkout the user can choose from any address.

-## Address Management

-The address management is integrated into the checkout page to make the checkout experience single view and easy.
-Here the user can store and manage different addresses.

-## Order Management

-The user has the facility to view the order history.
-Administrators can change order status + payment status **Users:** All the orders placed by the logged in user is available in this view.
-**Administrators:** This view presents all orders placed by users with the option to change order status and shipping

-## User Management

-**Users: ** <br/> Change Password<br/> Forgot Password<br/>
-**Administrators: **<br/> User role management

-## Media Library

-- Now the shop has a new media library where the managers can upload any image that is to be used in the shopping application
-- Clicking on each image displays the details about iwell as an option to delete it

-## Products (Role: Managers, Administrators)

-Product details can be added, modified and deleted using this page.
-Each product can be associated into a single Brand, Category A product can have

-- Multiple features
-- Multiple key features
-- Multiple product images
-- The list contains all the available products with a sebox to filter the list.
-- Clicking on a product at the product list will poputhe details of the product at the right sidebar
-- The right sidebar has option to change product ndetails, brand, category
-- This sidebar also contains a module to manage proimages

-## Manage Brands

-Administrators can add, edit, delete, filter brands of their store from this view

-## Manage Categories

-- Categories are presented in Parent-Child manner in store for better organisation of products.
-- Store's navigation bar at top contains all the categoarranged in parent-child fashion.
-- This view provides facility to add both parent and ccategories, re-arrange category association according to their requirement.